DamianSuess/EspBleLibrary/readme.md

 Quickly implement Bluetooth LE on ESP32 using the ESP-IDF FreeRTOS projects.

-## Prototype

-Warning, this project space is currently a work-in-progress (WiP) and currently does not build.
-If you'd like to contribute to its success, please feel free to create a PR.

 ## Overview

 The ESP32 BLE Library is based on the Arduino implementation so that you can quickly implement BLE on your FreeRTOS projects without having to use the Arduino library.